Raudbjorn/knapsack-optimizer-service/README.md

 ### Tasks

-As suggested, I'm using [Google's OR-Tools](https://developers.google.com/optimization/), although I probably shouldn't have since, because of some class loader issue, running native code with the Play Framework is incredibly difficult to get working, so much so that there's a [Play Native Loader](https://github.com/playframework/play-native-loader) library maintained by it's creators(which I'm using).
+As suggested, I'm using [Google's OR-Tools](https://developers.google.com/optimization/), although I probably shouldn't have since, because of a class loader issue, running native code with the Play Framework is incredibly difficult to get working, so much so that there's a [Play Native Loader](https://github.com/playframework/play-native-loader) library maintained by it's creators(which I'm using).

 All task logic is found in `tasks.TaskProcessor`, which is the only part of the tasks package to have any coupling with any other part of the code.